+?
 What does maintenance of the entrances include?

-Maintenance of entrances includes irrigation, lighting, planting, mowing, trimming and masonry.
-Regular coordination is required between the Township, contractors, OOGC and OHNA.
-Quotes and bids are obtained, discussed, and approved by the OHNA Board.
+Maintenance of entrances includes irrigation, lighting, plantings, mowing, trimming and masonry.
+Regular coordination is required between the Township, contractors, OHGC and OHNA.
+Quotes and bids are obtained and discussed and approved by the OHNA Board.

+?
 Where can I get copies of the OHNA covenants?

-Covenant documents can be downloaded from the OHNA website.
+These documents can be downloaded from the OHNA web site.
 Covenants vary among the 10 sections of OHNA.
-Links to the covenants will be provided upon move-in by OHNA and should be provided by realtors during the closing process.
+Copies of the covenants will be provided upon move-in by OHNA and should be provided by realtors during the closing process.

+?
 Can Oakland Hills residents use the golf course cart paths?

 OHNA is fortunate to have such a beautiful private course in our neighborhood.
 During hours of operation only Old Oakland Golf Club members are allowed on the course.
+(See pages 12 - 13 for information on when golf cart paths may be used by residents.)